 Japan Trip Planner

 To make your travel planning easier, download the trip planner below and use it as a starting point.
-The planner has country-specific travel information as well as an itinerary, packing list, and map with key places pinned.
+The planner has country-specific travel information, an itinerary, a packing list, and a map with key places pinned.

-The trip planner is built on Notion, which is what I use for all my travel planning (I genuinely love this tool).
+The trip planner is built on Notion, which I use for all my travel planning (I genuinely love this tool).
 If you don’t have Notion, creating an account is free.

 Excellent write-up, Lukiih, in fact one of the best Mt.
 Fuji reports I’ve ever seen in the past 13 years of my posting similar info.
 Normally I’d link to this outstanding page from my Climbing Mt.
 Fuji FAQ page, but disabled right-clicks is a pet peeve.
 After temporary left-clicks to external links, then having to wait for the original page to reload when returning back is extremely troublesome and a waste of your site visitors’ time.
 I hope you will reconsider this annoying practice.
 Otherwise, good job & keep up the great work!